fnxL/bitflix/README.md

 # Bitflix

-A fullstack working clone of netflix built over Google Drive API & Next.js to stream any title in highest possible quality.
+A fullstack OTT Streaming platform built over Google Drive API & Next.js to stream any title (most) in highest possible quality.

 ## 🎯 About

-This is a fully functional video streaming OTT platform designed to have same the experience as Netflix.
+This is a fully functional video streaming OTT platform.

-You can choose to click on any title/show/movie to stream in the highest possible quality (likes of 4K, REMUXES, Bluray, HDR 10bit, etc if available) with English Subtitles (if any).
+You can choose to click on any title/show/movie to stream in the highest possible quality (likes of 4K, REMUXES, Bluray, HDR 10bit, etc if available) with support for English Subtitles (if any).

-Since the WEB only supports video files which are encoded with x264 codec and firefox only supports .mp4 containers the search is limited to x264 video files so the WEB version has less content than the Android version.
+Since the most web browsers only supports playback of video files which are encoded with x264 codec and firefox only supports .mp4 containers so the search is limited to x264 video files so the WEB version has might have less content than the Android version.

 The files are sourced direclty from my Google Drive and sizes range anywhere from 10GB to 80GB.